loathers/bountiful/README.md

 The code is documented using JavaDoc/JSDoc style comments if you are interested in taking a peek at the source code.

-This script is forked from RESPRiT.
+This script is forked from RESPRiT (https://github.com/RESPRiT/bountiful).
 Which was adapted (but very different) from AutoBHH, originally by izchak and majorly revised by Raorn and Zarqon.
 Thank you all for your contributions to this script.

 Feel free to provide feedback of any kind!